webix-hub/docs/data/api/validatedata_onaftervalidation_event.md

 @params:

 - result	boolean		result of validation (true or false)
-- value		obj		object with data that has been validated
+- value		object		object with data that has been validated

 @example:
 dp.attachEvent("onAfterValidation", function(result, value){